Croydon Hills Literacy Program

 Writing involves students in the active process of conceiving, planning, composing, editing and publishing a range of texts.
 Writing involves using appropriate language for particular purposes or occasions, both formal and informal, to express and represent ideas and experiences, and to reflect on these aspects.
 It involves the development of knowledge about strategies for writing.
 Students develop understanding and skills to use language conventions (grammar, punctuation, spelling) at an appropriate standard for their year levels.
 Our whole-school approach to writing has classroom teachers modelling various genres, students choosing their own writing topics, Writers’ Notebooks, student/teacher conferencing and students regularly sharing their writing with peers, for both enjoyment and to gain feedback from classmates.
 Students are encouraged to publish their works, which includes, but is not limited to, digital forms.
 Handwriting is also an important element of the writing program and is explicitly taught from Foundation to Year 4.

 Our whole school approach to spelling is consistent across the school.
-At Croydon Hills, we foster a progressive understanding of encoding and letter-sound relationships through Michelle Hutchison’s SMART spelling program.
+At Croydon Hills, we foster a progressive understanding of encoding and letter-sound relationships through following a sequential spelling program.
+Students are exposed to a sequence of letter-sound relationships that support them to decode and segment words into graphs, digraphs and trigraphs.

 Speaking and Listening: